 #4.
 What Must an Illinois Medical Malpractice Claim Prove?

 - The provider was negligent.
 Negligence refers to careless or reckless acts or omissions.
+In other words, something that a competent doctor wouldn’t have overlooked.

 - The provider’s negligence resulted in your injury.
 This is perhaps the most important element, as you cannot sue a doctor if you were not injured, even if an error occurred.
 Likewise, you must prove that the provider’s actions were the cause of your injury, something that many medical malpractice insurers will attempt to blame on other issues.